Bleed It Out

-It was first performed live during the show at Webster Hall in New York City on May 11, 2007.
+"Bleed It Out" was first performed live during the show at Webster Hall in New York City on May 11, 2007.
 Other notable live performances of the song include when it was performed in Tokyo on July 7, 2007, and broadcast as part of Live Earth, The Concerts for a Climate in Crisis, as well as when it was performed on the May 12, 2007, episode of Saturday Night Live.
-Linkin Park also performed the song at the 2007 MTV Video Music Awards, with an added hip-hop intro to the song by Timbaland, as well as various laser effects during the performance.